What is hypermetropia (farsightedness)?

 What are the Symptoms of Hypermetropia?

 Everything may seem clear and in focus when viewing at a distance more than a few meters away, but any closer than that and things may start to get blurry.
 The closer they get, the less focused they become.
-As it becomes more difficult to read and write, squinting will cause eye strain and fatigue, leading to headaches.

 If you're experiencing any of these symptoms, it's recommended than you make an appointment with an eye care professional.
 A comprehensive eye exam will help determine what kind of issue you're having, and what steps can be taken to get it resolved.